 Does the brace address severe curves?

-When scoliosis is severe and the goal is to avoid surgery, the patient needs a brace with a history of successfully bracing severe curves.
-In general, severe curves are less responsive than mild or moderate curves.
-The Cheneau Gensingen offers hope for patients with severe scoliosis who prefer to try wearing a brace before consenting to scoliosis surgery.
+When scoliosis is severe and the goal is to avoid surgery, the patient needs a practitioner with a history of successfully bracing severe curves.
+Many scoliosis doctors in the US won’t brace patients with severe curves because they consider the patient a candidate for surgery.
+In general, severe curves are less responsive than mild or moderate curves but does that mean patients with severe curves shouldn’t be able to try bracing to stop a curve from progressing?
+The right brace can offer hope for patients with severe scoliosis who prefer to try scoliosis bracing before consenting to scoliosis surgery.
+Not everyone chooses surgery, even those with severe scoliosis.

 Does the brace close in the front or the back?

 Front closure makes a brace easier to manage independently.
-This is a must for braces designed to influence/improve the sagittal plane.
+For braces aiming to influence/improve the sagittal plane, this is a must. ]

 How are measurements taken for accuracy and patient comfort?